 3. Make the kingdom of God a high priority in your life.

 Matthew 13:44 The kingdom of heaven is like treasure hidden in a field.
 When a man found it, he hid it again, and then in his joy went and sold all he had and bought that field.

-• Jesus said, “Seek first His kingdom…” (Matthew 6:33).
-The kingdom of God/Christ should be a very high priority for us.
+- • Jesus said, “Seek first His kingdom…” (Matthew 6:33).
+A desire for building the kingdom of God/Christ and its growth and advancement should be very high priorities for us.
 This requires watchfulness and continual self-discipline on our part, lest we lose sight of this magnificent goal.
 The kingdom is “like treasure” and is well worth our committing all that we have to its pursuit.

 4. Press in to the kingdom of God.
 Don’t be passive.

 Luke 16:16, KJV The law and the prophets were until John: since that time the kingdom of God is preached, and every man presseth into it.